Security Awareness Training Update

 03

-Watch the video: To better understand how the phishing simulation program works, please watch this short video: How the new phishing simulation program works
+Watch the video: To better understand this interactive and educational program, please watch this short video: How the new phishing simulation program works

 When this starts